 Expert Roofing Services

 Protek Roofing, Heating, Air & Solar provides the entire Tampa, FL community with expert roofing services.
 We offer roofing replacement, repair, and storm damage repair.
 We even do commercial roofing!
 We’re also here for all of your HVAC and indoor air quality needs.
-Our services include AC installation and repair, as well as heating installation and maintenance.
+Our services include AC installation and cooling repair, as well as heating installation and furnace maintenance.
 We can improve your indoor air quality with ductless mini-splits and insulation, too.
 Visit our website for specials or financing, or give us a call to schedule your appointment today!